Ed Zschau: Academic career

+Business career

 In 1968 Zschau founded a computer company, System Industries.
 One of his collaborators in founding this company was Henry B. Eyring.
 Zschau served as CEO of System Industries from 1968 to 1981.

 In 1987 Zschau became a general partner of Brentwood Associates, a Los Angeles-based venture capital firm, and in 1988, he was elected chairman and CEO of Censtor Corp., a company which had been founded by Brentwood to develop advanced magnetic recording components for disk drives.
 He was recruited to be chairman and CEO of AdStar, the IBM Storage Systems Division, in 1993.

 Zschau is also the founding chairman, emeritus, and a member of the National Advisory Board of The Tech Museum of Innovation in San Jose, is on the board of scholars of the ACCF Center for Policy Research in Washington, D.C., and is a fellow of the California Council on Science and Technology.
 He serves as chairman of the board of NanoOpto Corporation, Princeton Power Systems, and StarTek, Inc. (NYSE), President of Polyera Corporation, as a director of The Reader's Digest Association, Inc. (NYSE), and Washington Live, Inc.